lmammino/loige.co/astro/src/content/posts/2017-02-14_my-serverless-aws-lambda-talk-at-nodejs-dublin-january-2017/index.md

   - javascript
   - aws-lambda
   - serverless
+description: This post summarizes a talk about building a serverless architecture on AWS Lambda using the Serverless framework.
+It covers topics like authentication, authorization, testing, CI/CD, and cost monitoring.
+The presenters share lessons learned from real-world experience building a production serverless application.
 ---

 Last January I had the pleasure to share the stage with the great [Padraig O'Brien](https://twitter.com/Podgeypoos79) to talk about how we use Node.js, AWS Lambda and the Serverless framework at [Planet9 Energy](https://planet9energy.com).